open-cogsci/sigmund-ai/heymans/static/terms.md

 ## Usage limits

-There is currently an hourly limit on 50,000 tokens per user.
-If this limit is exceeded, you need to wait for (at most) an hour until you can use Sigmund again.
+There is currently an hourly limit of 50,000 tokens per user.
+When this limit is exceeded, you need to wait for (at most) an hour until you can use Sigmund again.
 The hourly limit may be adjusted once we get a better picture of what kind of limits are needed to avoid excessive use.

 ## Availability